-The population of the Division aged 18 years and over is estimated to have notably fewer people with very high psychological distress levels as measured by the K-10 (Figure 7).
-The proportion of the population aged 15 years and over estimated to have reported their health as 'fair' or 'poor' is also substantially below the national average.
+The proportion of the population of the Division aged 18 years and over estimated to have very high psychological distress levels as measured by the K-10 (Figure 7) is similar to that for Australia as a whole.
+The proportion of the population aged 15 years and over estimated to have reported their health as 'fair' or 'poor' is marginally below the national average.